fusion809/fusion809.github.io-old2/_posts/2016/02/PMS/Portage/portage.md

 Portage is one of the most feature-packed package managers out there.
 Its output can be made more detailed (or verbose) by passing the `--verbose/-v` flag to it.
 The `--buildpkgonly/-B` option can be passed to get it to only build a binary package and not install the program into the live file system.
 It does not do installs from a specified URL, although it can be used to install local binary packages, although they have to be in a specific location in the root file system.

 ### Speed
-Portage is, by far, the slowest package manager compared in this comparison, as it builds software packages from source code by default.
+Portage is, by far, the slowest package manager compared in this comparison, as it builds software packages from source code, by default.

 {% include_relative Portage/table-5-basic-usage-examples.html %}